FYAbdulla/CDR-SectoralRebound/README.md

 C) Final Scatterplot: This Python file generates both a scatterplot and a violin plot that track emissions (or sequestration) for the DAC + LULUCF, Transportation, Buildings, Industry, Agriculture & Waste, Oil & Gas, and Utilities sectors from 2030 to 2050 in 5-year intervals.
 It is fed data from the Final Analysis Excel file.
 The final product presented in the paper is the image file *"Violin Plot - Crossmodel Comparison.png"*.

 D) CD-Links GCAM data + Results: This folder contains some Canada-specific, GCAM scenarios compiled from the CD-Links database.
 These represent a subset of the data extracted from CD-Links.
 The image 'Final Scatterplot.png' adds this subset of data to the intermodel comparison of Navius, CER, and Trottier.

+E) Discussion of Results: This text file provides a qualitative discussion of the trends and main findings from this inter-model comparison analysis.

 ### 5. Global Competition Dynamics